 1. Stop racking up those credit card bills.

 There’s not a lot out there that will hurt your financial freedom more than credit card bills.
-Many people get started with credit cards for good reasons: build credit, make an emergency purchase, make a big asset purchase, etc. While those situations are understandable, continued excessive spending is a killer.
+Many people get started with credit cards for good reasons: building credit, making an emergency purchase, making a big asset purchase, etc. While those situations are understandable, continued excessive spending is a killer.
 Credit card rates are among the highest out there, and making minimum credit card payments can mean you’ll never catch up.
-First, stop spending on your credit cards, and then, start make large payments towards your balance.
-Once these payments are gone, you’ll have the flexibility you need with your budget (and even have chances to invest those funds).

 2. Hold off on that new car purchase.

-Everyone loves a new shiny car.
-It’s one of the ways that many people in the middle class show off their wealth.
-However, constantly buying new cars will only keep you in the middle (or lower) class.
+If you’re always buying new cars, it will only keep you in the middle (or lower) class.
 While continuing to drive that old hoopty isn’t flattering, it can save you money in the long run.
-If you need a car as soon as possible, take some time to research the best price, and consider a used car.
+If you need a car as soon as possible, take some time to research the best price and consider a used car.
 Again, you can reallocate the funds you’re saving to better investments.

 3. Take advantage of 401(k).